ICMC-IDE/assembler/README.md

 - documentation: optional key, used for documenting instructions

 ### Metadata
-Optional table, used for storing additional information about the synthax
+Optional table, used for storing additional information about the syntax
 ```toml
 [metadata]
 name = "ICMC"